moetunes/Some_sorta_bar/Readme.md

 &R&0 some text &7 some more text.

+The height of the bar can be set at compile time.

-Font is set at compile time and the height of the bar is relevant to the font height.
+Font is set at compile time and the height of the bar is relevant to the font height if the bar height is too small.

 *The window manager might need it's space for a bar adjusted.*